 Manning Rotary holds annual dinner

-Paul Floyd was awarded Rotarian of the year.
-He is the longest serving Rotarian in Manning with 58 years of service.
+At the recent Manning Rotary annual dinner, outgoing President Ryan Way presented Paul Floyd a plaque acknowledging him as Rotarian of the year.
+Floyd is the longest-serving Rotarian in Manning with 58 years of service.

-Judge James Dingle was given his Paul Harris Fellow plus one pin.

-Over the course of the past year, Manning Rotary has participated in many projects but those of particular note include: The Happy Feet Project (providing new coats and shoes to children in need), The Secret Santa Project (supplying gifts to children at Turbeville’s Children’s Home), Adopt a Highway, and the Dictionary Project.
-Manning Rotary also provided four higher education scholarships and funding for Girls State, Boys State and the Manning Early Childhood Center Garden Project.

 No comments yet.